confluentinc/ksql/design-proposals/klip-23-primary-keys-for-tables.md

 There is also some discussion going on about how ksqlDB should model streams: should they continue to be their own collection type, or should they be modelled as tables without primary keys?
-If we do go the latter route it will be crucial that we differentiate `PRIMARY KEY`s from non-primary key columns.
+If we do go the latter route it will be crucial that we differentiate `PRIMARY KEY`s from non-primary `KEY` columns.

 ## Public APIS